1. Be good looking

 E.g. first two classes to get their confidence, then as many bad weeks as you can get away with, a good ‘un to boost them up, another bad stretch (maybe with sob stories about sleeping disorders etc), then 5 good lessons before student evaluation forms are given out.

 Unfortunately, I’ve never had the chutzpah to swing it with just one of the above and so have had no option but to slog my way up from the babbling shaking idiot I was in my first CELTA lesson to the Toyota Corolla of a teacher that I now am.
 To those of you who get paid exactly the same for doing one or more of the 25 things above, I feel no rancor but quite a lot of envy!
-For workhorses like me at an earlier stage in their career, several hundred (more serious) tips in groups of 15 are available here and here.
-And click on the TEFL Humour tag for more attempts at humour, including the similar slogans for crap English schools.
+Click on the TEFL Humour tag for more attempts at humour, including the similar slogans for crap English schools.